FBI special agent, Garad Roble's mother testify in Abukar murder trial

 Following Hasan's testimony, Assistant Olmsted County Attorney Andrew LeTourneau and Olmsted County District Attorney Mark Ostrem rested their case.
 Defense attorneys Paul Applebaum and Kenneth Udoibok called two witnesses — Sgt.
 Malinda Hanson and detective Dan Johnson, both of the Olmsted County Sheriff's Office.

-Hanson testified that the Minnesota Bureau of Criminal Apprehension did not find any blood evidence on shoes taken from Abukar's residence nor did the shoeprint match shoeprints from the scene.
+Hanson testified that the Minnesota Bureau of Criminal Apprehension did not find any blood evidence on shoes taken from Abukar's residence and the shoeprint did not match shoeprints from the scene.

 Johnson was briefly called to the stand to testify on the topic of warrants relating to the case but was dismissed before providing any substantive testimony.

-At the closing of the state's case, Applebaum made a verbal motion for a judgement of acquittal, arguing that no reasonable jury could find Abukar committed the crime or aided and abetted after the fact.
-Applebaum said the prosecution showed "a lot of cell tower information" showing where Abukar's phone was that night but did not have "information to pull back the curtain."
+At the closing of the state's case, Applebaum made a verbal motion for a judgment of acquittal, arguing that no reasonable jury could find Abukar committed the crime or aided and abetted after the fact.
+Applebaum said the prosecution showed "a lot of cell tower information" showing where Abukar's phone was that night, but did not have "information to pull back the curtain."

 Judge Lisa Hayne denied the motion and cited previous witness testimony that put Abukar, Roble and Iman together at about the time the cellphone data showed the phones left the Crystal Bay Court residence, as well conflicting statements Abukar gave to investigators.